lassade/virtual_stack/README.md

 struct Fib;

 impl Recursive<usize, usize> for Fib {
+    // You may also need to change the constants `SIZE`, `LEFT` and `COPY`
+    // to better control the stack properties

     fn call(n: usize, s: Option<StackFrame>) -> usize {
         if (n == 0) || (n == 1) {
             n